longfuxu/ChatDocs/README.md

 - Retry from scratch with a new Pinecone project, index, and cloned repo.

 ## Credit

+This repo is a fork from [gpt4-pdf-chatbot-langchain ](https://github.com/mayooear/gpt4-pdf-chatbot-langchain/tree/feat/add-directory-loader), with modified personal prefernece

 Frontend of this repo is inspired by [langchain-chat-nextjs](https://github.com/zahidkhawaja/langchain-chat-nextjs)